chouchouyu/website/fastlane.md

-        * Move the local environment variable `FASTLANE_PASSWORD` to use encrypted environment variables on the CI system.
+        * Move the local environment variable `FASTLANE_PASSWORD` to use encrypted environment variables on the CI system .

         * The CI system needs access to your distribution certificate.
 Fastlane's